Chairman’s Report 2020/21

-Your committee feel that they have supplied a full varied and interesting programme for the year.However if you feel that there are things you would like to see included in future programmes that are not currently covered please say and all ideas will be considered.
-It is after all your society.
+Please remember that this is your society and if you feel that there are things you would like to see in future programmes please say and all ideas will be considered.